JoWolfarth/Calm-Minds/README.md

 # AI usage

-Used AI to create a hero image
+Used Copilot to create a hero image
-Used Ai to create basic html template using bootstrap
+Used Copilot to create basic html template using bootstrap Used Google AI to help decide on font choices

 # Font choices

 I've chosen these fonts for the calming influence.
+They were reconmended using google AI Inter
+Lexend
+Macondo

 # Testing and validation